Okramus/Sample_midterm_EMS/.lesson/instructions.md

 (b) [5 pts] Create a new column called `twentyfirst_century` that is equal to `1` when the planet has been discovered in the 21st century and `0` otherwise.

-(c) [5 pts] With `statsmodels`, buils a logistic regression model that takes the orbital period, the mass, and the distance as regressors and predicts whether a planet was likely to be discovered in the 21st century (versus 20th century).
+(c) [5 pts] With `statsmodels`, build a logistic regression model that takes the orbital period, the mass, and the distance as regressors and predicts whether a planet was likely to be discovered in the 21st century (versus 20th century).
 Get the summary of the results of the model.

 (d) [5 pts] Build a dataframe that contains data for a hypothetical new planet with orbital period of `100`, mass of `1`, and distance of `100`.